isographlabs/isograph/docs/backlog.md

 * Parallelize artifact gen
 * Stuff should be wrapped with WithSource, locations should not be on individual fields
 * Display multiple errors, parse etc. in parallel
+* Do not look in artifact_directory, if project_root contains artifact_directory

 # Plan for isoFetch